You save 25%

-Wash well, soap up, and then wash again.
+Wash well with warm water, soap up, and then wash again!

 Ensure that you're completely drying your genitals as well, as remaining moisture can further increase the incidence of smegma on your penis.

-Gently pull back the foreskin to reveal your whole penis head, using your fingers to wipe down every nook and cranny.
+Gently pull back the foreskin to reveal the entire head of the penis, using your fingers to wipe down every nook and cranny.

-Try to avoid spreading anything into your urethra, but ensure you're gently cleaning each space between the foreskin and penis head so that there is no remaining smegma.
+Try to avoid spreading anything into your urethra, but ensure you're gently cleaning each space between the foreskin and head of the penis so that there is no remaining smegma.

 As smegma sits for longer periods, it can harden or become tacky, both of which will cause pain and discomfort.

-Ensure you're drying your penis head as well when you're done showering.
+Ensure you're drying the head of the penis as well when you're done showering.

 If you are having trouble properly cleaning your smegma because of a narrowing of the foreskin, making retraction and cleaning difficult, then you may have a condition known as Phimosis.

-If this is the case then you should see a urologist, you may need a circumcision.
+If this is the case then you should seek medical advice, you may need a circumcision.

 You could also have a condition known as Balanitis.